eewash/blog/content/mathematics/quant.md

 For any reasonable (countable) language of the reals, say \\(L\\) the language of ordered rings \\( \\{0, 1, -, +, \cdot, <\\}\\), there are real numbers in \\(\mathbb{R}\\) which are not definable over \\(L\\).
 It's easy to see that substitutional quantification and objectual quantification must come apart in such a structure, even if we expand substitutional quantification to allow quantification over all definable elements.

 [Hugly and Sayward](https://www.jstor.org/stable/20117947) think arguments which aim to show that some elements of the reals must be unspecifiable proceed a little too quickly.
+They accept that, given a finite language, some (indeed, uncountably many) elements of the reals must be undefinable.